Machao Orphanage Fast Facts

 - Agriculture and water are first and foremost a necessity and are the target areas for organizations like the Red Cross and Salvation Army.

 - The primary cause of the high number of orphans is due to HIV/AIDS.
 These orphans are left vulnerable and unable to care for themselves.
 The Machao Orphanage Foundation’s goal is to take care of these orphan children, one child at a time.
-Currently, there are 25 children in the home, with 2 to 3 children sharing a bed and a waiting list of 65 children.
-With continued assistance, a larger facility can be built to house 80 children at one time (completed, August 2009).
+Currently, there are 43 children in the home, with 2 to 3 children sharing a bed and a waiting list of 65 children.
+With continued financial assistance, we desire to build 8 homes housing 10 children each which will house a total of 80 children.
+A larger facility can be built to house 80 children at one time (completed, August 2009).
 For those children on the waiting list, they have been assigned ‘foster parents’ who check in on the children who are left home alone.
+Our target deadline for the new building structures is the year 2020.